WSBG: History

 In 2001, Nassau acquired Lehigh Valley stations WODE 99.9, 1230 WEEX, and a cash amount from Clear Channel Communications in exchange for New Jersey stations WNNJ, WNNJ-FM, WHCY, WSUS, and the LMA with WDLC and WTSX.

 In 2002, Nassau re-acquired full ownership of WVPO and WSBG.
 WSBG had remained a gold-based Adult rock format focusing on 1970s to 1990s pop rock hits.
 The most prominent show on the station had been the "Gary In The Morning" show, featuring Gary Smith.
 On April 11, 2007, Smith was fired for airing a contest based around a racial slur said by Don Imus 2 days earlier on his nationally syndicated radio show.

 On May 3, 2007, the "Rockin' Hits" format of WSBG was shut down.
 The "Lite 107" adult contemporary format of sister station 107.1 WWYY moved to 93.5.
-WWYY then became known as "The Bone", offering a Hard Rock based Classic rock format.
+WWYY then became known as "The Bone", offering a Hard Rock based classic rock format.
 30-year Nassau veteran Chuck Seese currently hosts the SBG Morning Show.
 Erica handles the mid-day show.
 Station PD Rod Bauman mans the afternoon slot from 3-7 pm.

 On October 14, 2009, WSBG relaunched itself as "935 SBG, The Pocono's Best Variety" at 2PM.
 This format consists of newer hits from today along with hotter songs from the 1990s.

 The station, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
 NB Broadcasting is controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

-On August 14, 2019, Connoisseur Media agreed to sell WSBG along with sister station WVPO to Seven Mountains Media.
+On August 14, 2019, Connoisseur Media agreed to sell WSBG along with sister station WVPO to Seven Mountains Media for $1.1 million.
 The sale closed on October 31, 2019.